 But there are many who shrink with fear from what they regard as so confined a walk of ministerial instruction.
-They think it necessary to take a more ample range in preaching than simply showing the people what the Bible means, and imprinting that meaning on The secret feeling is: "This would not their souls.
-There would not allow variety and interest enough. be verge enough for the preacher to display his own This is a business too simple and plodding for your profound theological philosopher.
+They think it necessary to take a more ample range in preaching than simply showing the people what the Bible means, and imprinting that meaning on their souls.
+The secret feeling is: "This would not allow variety and interest enough.
+There would not be verge enough for the preacher to display his own powers.
+This is a business too simple and plodding for your profound theological philosopher.
 There is not mental pabulum enough for the intellects of enlightened hearers."
 So, in some pulpits, we have grandiloquent expositions of the "moral system of the universe." others the Sabbaths of the people are wholly occupied with those polemics by which the outworks of Christianity should be defended against the foreign assaults of infidel philosophy; as though one would feed the flock within the fold with the bristling missiles which should have been hurled against the wolves without.
 Others deal in scholastic discussions of the propositions of church-symbols, cleaving the "bare bones of their orthodoxy" into splinters as angular and dry as the gravel of the desert.
-Others again offer metaphysical discussions of the psychology of religion, as though they would feed the babes of Christ with a sort of chemical resolution of the sincere milk of the Word into its ultimate elements, instead of the living, concrete nourishment provided for them by their Saviour. what is this but the very spirit of unbelief and self-The selection of such forms of truth is evidently not guided by the lowly, self-devoted spirit of the "servant" of the Church, but by a single eye to self-display.
-God puts the "sword of the Spirit" into this man's hand, and tells him that with this he shall He distrusts it, he will add something more God tells him that the "Word is quick and trenchant.
+Others again offer metaphysical discussions of the psychology of religion, as though they would feed the babes of Christ with a sort of chemical resolution of the sincere milk of the Word into its ultimate elements, instead of the living, concrete nourishment provided for them by their Saviour.
+Now what is this but the very spirit of unbelief and selfseeking?
+The selection of such forms of truth is evidently not guided by the lowly, self-devoted spirit of the "servant" of the Church, but by a single eye to self-display.
+God puts the "sword of the Spirit" into this man's hand, and tells him that with this he shall conquer.
+He distrusts it, he will add something more trenchant.
+God tells him that the "Word is quick and powerful, and sharper than any two-edged sword, piercing even to the dividing asunder of the soul and spirit, and of the joints and marrow, and is a discerner of the thoughts and intents of the heart."
+"No," says the unbelieving servant, "I can devise truths more piercing."
+These, my brethren, are not the men to do the work of that God who "hath chosen the foolish things of the world to confound the wise."
+Theirs is the spirit of infidelity, and their preaching breeds infidelity.

-1 Rom. xii.
+&lt;sup>1 Rom. xii.
 6.